This is the web site and home page of Sandusky Ohio Chapter 2094 of USA Dance Inc.

 We are a local chapter of a non-profit national organization that encourages self-expression through ballroom dancing, socially as well as competitively.

 We believe that our focus on ballroom dancing contributes to the mental and physical aspects of well-being....... in short, it's good for your body, heart, mind and spirit!

 Our mission is to improve the quality and quantity of ballroom dancing in the United States, by making dance happen locally.*

-On October 22 Chapter 2094 members and guests will dance in the grand upper ballroom of Milan Township Hall, 25 Park Street, Milan, Ohio.
+On October 22 Chapter 2094 members and guests danced in the grand upper ballroom of Milan Township Hall, 25 Park Street, Milan, Ohio.

 For more information or questions, check the CALENDAR of remaining dances, use the CONTACT page to email an officer, or call our chapter president (Duane Mills) 419-929-1114.

 On the National Website, click on the MEMBERSHIP menu to download and print a membership application, to start a new membership or renew an existing one.
 Or call Duane and he will bring you one!
 419-929-1114

 *USA DANCE chapters create dance opportunities locally by organizing affordable social dances, dance lessons, exhibitions and workshops.
 Chapter members often present dance education and live demonstrations at senior centers, nursing/retirement homes, schools, shopping malls, and other public places, while striving to educate the public regarding the health and social benefits of ballroom dancing.
 The goal of each chapter is to serve the national mission on a grassroots level, as a leader and motivator for ballroom dance activities in the community, colleges and schools.